Uvalde school board votes unanimously to fire police chief Pete Arredondo

 Arredondo has come under intense public scrutiny over the law enforcement response to the May 24 massacre, America's deadliest school shooting since 2012.

-The Uvalde schools superintendent has recommended that Arredondo be fired.
+Uvalde schools superintendent Hal Harrell had recommended that Arredondo be fired.
 State officials identified Arredondo as the on-scene police commander, though he has said he did not consider himself in charge.

 The attacker remained in two adjoined classrooms for more than an hour before officers entered the rooms and killed him, authorities say.
 The delay contradicted widely taught protocol for active shooter situations that call for police to immediately stop the threat and came even as children inside repeatedly called 911 and begged for help.